-Anyone may nominate an expeditioner for an Australian Antarctic Medal.
-In most cases a nomination should be supported by other persons in addition to the primary nominator.
+Anyone can nominate an expeditioner for an Australian Antarctic Medal.
+In most cases, a nomination should be supported by another person (in addition to the primary nominator).

-To be considered for the award of the Australian Antarctic Medal the candidate must have provided outstanding service to Australia's Antarctic Program.
+To be considered for the award, the candidate must have provided outstanding service to Australia’s Antarctic Program.

-- spent at least twelve months in the Antarctic (this may be accumulated, for example, over several summers – it is not necessary to have wintered)
+- spent at least 12 months in the Antarctic (this may be accumulated, for example, over several summers – it is not necessary to have wintered)

 - made a significant, unique contribution to the Australian Antarctic Program – simply carrying out the prescribed duties of his or her position, or completing the required research, no matter how well is, by itself, insufficient unless there are circumstances of unforeseen and very considerable hazard or difficulty

 - demonstrated commendable work attitudes and value as a member of the expedition, station group, or field party